h3x4g0ns/dumy/README.md

 - We need calculate the world coordinate of the robot
   - Given goal coordinates we can solve analytical inverse kinematics to ascertain joint angles
 - Pass in joint angles to RP2040 for control through serial communication
-  - Server code runs on jetson and will connect to RP2040 with USB-C cable
+  - Server code runs on jetson and will connect to RP2040

 ## setup